US$4,949.00raised of $50,000.00 goal goal

 Café ProFusion is a small restaurant in Summit County, Colorado.
 A “little gourmet hole in the wall” serving an amazing and eclectic menu of curries, braises, soups, and stews.
-In addition to the fabulous flavors, our menu is 100% gluten free.
-While the restaurant is successful, we could use your help.
+In addition to the fabulous flavors, we are 100% gluten free.
+While the restaurant has been successful, we could use your help.
 Here’s the story …

 The space we could afford is off the beaten path, to say the least, so it took time for people to find us.
 One thing we didn’t realize about Summit County is how the population fluctuates throughout the year.
 While there are ‘summer people’ and ‘winter people,’ these don’t account for many of the visitors.
 Many visitors come annually, and stay for a short time, for instance, being here every year in the second week of February or the third week of July.
 In order to thrive, we didn’t just have to establish ourselves with the locals, visitors from the front range, and the people who come here for 1 to 3 months at a time, but also with the people who are here for 1 week every year.
 (We are still making new friends among front-range visitors and regular short-term visitors and receive wonderful reviews all the time).

-Our ‘Family Style Supper Boxes’ are recently developed lightweight insulated boxes that maintain food at a safe and enjoyable level, and are absolutely perfect for groups.
-Unlike other restaurants, our menu works perfectly with this type of service.
+With these population dynamics, we are introducing “Family Style Supper Boxes.”
+These recently developed lightweight insulated boxes maintain food at a safe and enjoyable temperature, and are absolutely perfect for groups.
 Instead of herding a large group of people into a restaurant vestibule to wait for a table for who knows how long, these boxes can be picked up or dropped off at the vacation rental or home for a much better customer experience.
 It’s a form of inexpensive pickup catering.
 We spoke to several vacation rental companies, and this concept was excitedly received by them.
 Given the overwhelming condominium development (and the prices these places command) we foresee an increasing demand for this type of service.
 We want to be in on the ground floor to meet this growing need, but additional funding is required for marketing and additional Supper Boxes

 Despite the tough location and unique (for Summit County) food, Café ProFusion has prevailed.
 However, being undercapitalized at the start has resulted in some debt and also made it near impossible to develop good cash reserves or working capital.
 This leaves us no funds for marketing and advertising – imperative aspects for such a business.
 These options require working capital that we don’t have at this point.

-Our need: Funds to augment working capital, strengthen marketing and advertising to drive a sizable increase in our patronage, and decrease debt.
-This will allow us to weather the slow seasons, endure the small bumps in the road, and take advantage of the large-scale development in Summit County with our Family Style Supper Boxes.
+Our need: Funds to augment working capital, decrease debt, strengthen marketing and advertising to drive a sizable increase in our patronage.
+This will allow us to weather the slow seasons and endure the small bumps in the road.

-We have thought about seeking a more traditional investment structure, but are hesitant after having been in circumstances where investors seek to make changes in businesses in order solely to increase revenue without understanding the effect.
+We have thought about seeking a more traditional investment structure, but are hesitant after seeing circumstances where investors seek to make changes in businesses solely in order to increase revenue without understanding the effect.
 As an example: we could lower costs by buying pre-prepared spice mixes rather than toasting and grinding the spices in-house or by not taking the time to build the flavors in the sauces.
 But these are the things that make Café ProFusion’s food unique and incredible, and bring people back time and again.